Wolfgang Rauchfuß

-Wolfgang Rauchfuß (27 November 1931 in Grüna – 15 August 2005 in Berlin) was a member of the Politburo of East Germany's ruling SED (party).
+Wolfgang Rauchfuß (27 November 1931 – 15 August 2005) was a member of the Politburo of East Germany's ruling SED (party).
 He was also a government minister and deputy chairman of the country's Ministerial Council.

 Life

 Rauchfuß was born into a working-class family in a western quarter of Chemnitz, part of the industrial belt in the southern part of what then counted as central Germany.
 He completed his secondary schooling in 1946 and embarked on a three-year traineeship as a mechanic.
 Also in 1946 he joined the newly formed Free German Youth (FDJ / Freie Deutsche Jugend) in which he progressed so that by 1949/50 he had become a full-time FDJ instructor with the organisation's regional leadership in Berlin.
 After the war had ended in May 1945 Chemnitz had found itself in the Soviet occupation zone of what remained of Germany and in October 1949 the entire area under Soviet administration became a new stand-alone state, the German Democratic Republic.
 Although independent of the new Federal Republic of Germany to the west, the new East German state retained the fraternal support of the Soviet Union.
 In 1950 Wolfgang Rauchfuß took a government job as a foreign trade official.
 Although the country had only been established in 1949, the basis for a return to one-party government had already been created in October 1946, through a controversial merger between the Communist Party and the more moderately left-wing SPD (party).
 By the time Rauchfuß celebrated his nineteenth birthday there was little sign of former SPD members in the Socialist Unity Party of Germany (SED / Sozialistische Einheitspartei Deutschlands), the controlling positions in which were all occupied by men who before April 1946 would have defined themselves politically as Communists.
 1951 was the year in which Rauchfuß joined the ruling SED (party).